 “Not only was Riley was an outstanding student at Randolph, she also completed several internships and research positions that equipped her particularly well for the demands of her new job, particularly her leadership role to develop the Randolph Thrive program,” said Karin Warren, Randolph’s Herzog Family Professor of Environmental Studies and Science.
 “Riley has the analytical and communication skills, supervisory experience, and creative energy required to be effective in this position.
 We’re fortunate to have her, and I’m looking forward to seeing how she puts her stamp on sustainability at Randolph.”

-Tags: environmental science, environmental studies, environmental sustainability, sustainability, Sustainability Council
+Tags: environmental science, environmental studies, environmental sustainability, outcomes, sustainability, Sustainability Council